DamienVesper/ShareX-Server/README.md

 </div>
 <br />

+## Notice
+This project is deprecated in favor of [Snippet](https://github.com/DamienVesper/Snippet).

 ## Installation
 This project utilizes [Yarn](https://yarnpkg.com).
 No other package manager is supported for this project.
 To install dependencies for this project, open a command line interface at the directory of the cloned repository, and run: